Cummings Foundation Fellowship Dr. Willa Johnson

 Dr. Johnson is currently completing a B.A. in Fine Arts at the University of Mississippi.

-For her Cummings Foundation Fellowship, Dr. Johnson will be researching “Shoah Art as History: A Sociological and Cultural Analysis of Human Bodily Conditions in the Artworks of Karl Schwesig.”
+For her Cummings Foundation Fellowship, Dr. Johnson researched “Shoah Art as History: A Sociological and Cultural Analysis of Human Bodily Conditions in the Artworks of Karl Schwesig.”